faizan2786/web-app-with-caching/README.md

-# Web Application with Caching and deployed using Docker
+# Web Application with Caching - deployed using Docker

 This project is a basic web application written in python using `Flask`.
 It uses `Postgres` as it persistent storage layer and  uses `Redis` as it **caching** layer.
 The application and all of its related components (i.e. postgres and redis instance) are deployed using `Docker Compose`.